vorno-crole/WiringPi/README.md

 # WiringPi

-This is an (unofficial) mirror/fork of wiringPi.
+This is a mirror/fork of wiringPi.
+Pretty much this is the last fork that full supports up to the RaspberryPi 4B.
 This repository has become a mirror of the last "official" source release, plus a fork facilitating updates to support newer hardware (primarily for use by the ports) and fix bugs.

 I don't know of any other forks that continued work in the spirit of the original, so this is probably the last fork.
 I don't intend on trying to update it for the RPi5